sunbeam-labs/sbx_template/README.md

 ### scripts/

 This directory contains scripts that can be run by rules.
 Use this for any rules that need to run python, R, etc code.

+### envs/*.Dockerfile

+The Dockerfiles provided with conda env specifications allow for containerized runs of sunbeam (meaning they use docker containers to run each rule rather than conda envs).

 (You can delete everything above this line)
 -----------------------------------------------------------------